armasuissewt/scripty/README.md

 # scripty
 scripty is a AI powered speech to text tool.
-The inference is running local.
+The inference is running locally.